 Especially if you’re a Vincent Price fan.
 The plot alone will convince you it’s worth watching.
 Price plays a psychiatrist who murders his wife.
 Unbeknownst to him, Anabel Shaw’s character witnesses the murder from her hotel room.
 The sight renders her catatonic and she falls under the care of—you guessed it—Price’s character.
 Better still: Shaw’s character spies the murder only after waking from an anxiety-laden nightmare, calling into question her reliability as a narrator.

-It could play as a cross between Rebecca (1940) and Suspicion (1941).
-Instead, it plays like Double Indemnity (1944).
-There's no doubt Price's character is guilty.
-He's egged on by femme fatale Lynn Bari.
+It could play as a cross between Rebecca and Suspicion.
+Instead, it plays like Double Indemnity.
+There’s no doubt Price’s character is guilty.
+He’s egged on by femme fatale Lynn Bari.

 I can hear you saying to yourself, “That sounds interesting.”